Canon 200D vs Fujifilm X-T3

 Body comparison: Canon 200D vs Fujifilm X-T3

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Fujifilm X-T3.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T3 is notably larger (9 percent) than the Canon 200D.
 Moreover, the X-T3 is markedly heavier (19 percent) than the 200D.
 It is noteworthy in this context that the X-T3 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.